City-Bureau/field-guide/site/content/on-assignment/live-tweeting.md

 inmenu: true
 ---
 > Social media is a great way to have your voice heard, inform your community and connect with engaged global citizens.
 Twitter is a good place to start in addition to platforms such as Facebook, Instagram, and Snapchat.
->
-> Note: All Documenters live-tweeting assignments must be tweeted in a single "thread"—see further instructions on threading below.

 ## ASSIGNMENT REQUIREMENTS